 Subject to places being available, Bedstone College accepts entry in to all year groups, though only very exceptionally into 5th Form (Y11) and Upper Sixth (Y13) when exam boards match and the move will not disadvantage your child.
-As a non-selective school, the College relies on a report from the previous school and, where practicable, an interview with the Headmaster to determine whether an offer of a place will be made.
-This can be done via Skype and the Headmaster and Admissions Team also travel regularly to meet with students and their families.
+As a non-selective school, the College relies on a report from the previous school and, where practicable, an interview with the Head to determine whether an offer of a place will be made.
+This can be done via Skype and the Head and Admissions Team also travel regularly to meet with students and their families.
 We encourage taster days for boarders and day students so that the child, parents and the school can confirm they are happy with the final decision.We accept admissions throughout the year, not just in September, and have no cut-off date for admissions.
 Last-minute applications can usually be accommodated as the admissions team work throughout the holidays.

 We are not selective – so we don’t require entrance exams or Common Entrance, unless you are applying for a scholarship.
 As long as we can cater for your child’s needs, there is a place available and school reports show that behaviour is acceptable, your child will be offered a place.

 In the case of girls and boys entering the Sixth Form from other schools, admission is based on an interview, school reports and GCSE / equivalent results.